California Arrest Records and Warrants Search

 Unfortunately, the state does not have a comprehensive online database that reveals the names of wanted persons.
 Therefore, you will have to visit the sheriff office in the county where the suspect committed the crime.
 The sheriff's criminal archives contain information on the county's fugitives and wanted persons.
 In most cases the sheriff will be more than willing to help people conduct a criminal background check hoping to acquire information on suspects (especially their whereabouts).

 Larger counties offer online databases you can use in your inquiry.
-For example, you may choose to initiate an orange county warrant search here.
+For example, you may choose to initiate an Orange County warrant search by utilizing the sheriif name-based inquiry tool which can be accessed here.
 You can also conduct a Marin County warrant search using the name-based inquiry tool found on the local sheriff's website (it can be accessed at https://apps.marincounty.org/WarrantSearch#).
 In addition, some sheriffs' websites display the county's most wanted list.

 California Public Records Act from 1968 gives the public access to governmental records.
 Nevertheless, tracing down criminal records can turn out to be quite difficult and cumbersome.
 The best place to find California arrest records is the state's Department of Justice (DOJ), Office of the Attorney General.
 However, access to these records is restricted only to official law enforcement agencies.
 You can only ask for information on your personal criminal history and not on another person's history.
 To acquire information on yourself, you will be required to pay a fee of $25 and submit the DOJ a sample of your fingerprints.
 For your request to be processed, you will have to download and fill in a form that can be found here.
 Then, you will have to take it to a live scan site that provides fingerprinting services.
 The DOJ provides references for such sites.
 A typical arrest record contains the following information:

 - Arrests made regarding the person in question